-Duncan Hunter's wife pleads guilty to conspiring with husband to use campaign funds for personal use
+Duncan Hunter's wife agrees to cooperate with prosecutors, pleads guilty to misusing campaign funds

-(CNN)California GOP Rep. Duncan Hunter's wife Margaret pleaded guilty on Thursday to conspiring with her husband to "knowingly and willingly" convert campaign funds for personal use.
+(CNN)California GOP Rep. Duncan Hunter's wife Margaret pleaded guilty on Thursday to conspiring with her husband to "knowingly and willingly" convert campaign funds for personal use and has agreed to cooperate with prosecutors.

 Both Hunters previously pleaded not guilty to federal charges that they had stolen a quarter of a million dollars in campaign funds to furnish their lavish lifestyle.